 In the fall of 2002, farmer-owner Paul Bucciaglia moved to New Milford, CT, and plowed the first four acres of what would become Fort Hill Farm.
 The property, a parcel leased through the Sunny Valley Preserve, a project of The Nature Conservancy, was a large hayfield of flat, well drained, stone-free, Class-I sandy loam.
-When Paul arrived at the farm, it was a hayfield with virtually no infrastructure.
-With the help of many apprentices, managers, farm crew, friends, professionals, and Paul’s energetic father Joe Bucciaglia, the farm has since built greenhouses, coolers, driveways, and numerous additions and upgrades to the pole barn that Sunny Valley constructed on the farm in 2005.
+When Paul arrived at the farm, there was virtually no infrastructure.
+With the help of many apprentices, friends, professionals, and Paul’s energetic father Joe Bucciaglia, the farm has since built greenhouses, coolers, driveways, and numerous additions and upgrades to the pole barn that Sunny Valley constructed on the farm in 2005.
 Along the way, Paul and crew have resurrected or repaired heaps of ancient farm equipment left for dead by other farmers.

-With the help of Natural Resources Conservation Services, Fort Hill was able to drill two wells on the farm, install an irrigation pipeline delivery system, and build the large three bay high tunnel that produces most of the farms’ tomatoes.
+With grants Natural Resources Conservation Services, Fort Hill was able to drill two wells on the farm, install an irrigation pipeline delivery system, and build the large three bay high tunnel that produces most of the farms’ tomatoes.
 Funds from the State of Connecticut’s Farm Reinvestment Program helped build one of the farm’s greenhouses, upgrade field machinery, and install solar panels on the barn.

 The land continues to be worked by Paul and his partner Rebecca Batchie.
 Fort Hill Farm boasts a bountiful array of certified organic vegetables, herbs, flowers, and small fruit on about 20 acres, which supplies a 300-share Community Supported Agriculture (CSA) program.
-We also attend two area farmers’ markets, and maintain a small number of wholesale accounts.
+We also attend three area farmers’ markets, and maintain a small number of wholesale accounts, including Woodbury’s New Morning Store.
 In addtion, Fort Hill Farm is very proud to make sizeable weekly donations to the New Milford Food Bank.

 The history of the farm